Ramyasri227/learn_git_branching/Section1.md

 # Git Learning Guide Section1

-This documentation contains the concepts of Learn Git Branching.
+This documentation contains the concepts of Section1 from Learn Git Branching.

 # Learn Git Branching